 By using Trazodone in canines, the result is alleviating any stress or discomfort triggered by a situation they’re not used to or expecting.

-One thing that is worth noting is that Trazodone and other brands of this medication are only approved by the FDA for use in humans.
+One thing worth noting is that Trazodone and other brands of this medication are only approved by the FDA for use in humans.

-Trazodone is used to treat depression, anxiety, insomnia, and can even help recovering addicts through withdrawals.
+Trazodone treats depression, anxiety, and insomnia and can even help recovering addicts through withdrawals.

-Although it is not FDA approved for canines, many veterinarians have been legally prescribing the drug and achieving successful results.
+Although it is not FDA-approved for canines, many veterinarians have legally prescribed the drug and achieved successful results.

 Continue reading to learn more about potential side effects reported in canine use.